 Anyone wishing to travel or operate in their territory will find it counterproductive, or prohibitively expensive, to challenge their power.
 If you know who poses the kidnapping risk, you are better off paying them not to kidnap your staff or their families in the first place.

 Similarly, for informal protectors it is better to attract business into their territory and thereby maximise their tax base, rather than putting off all risk-averse people and companies and squeezing a ransom out of the occasional adventurer.

 We know that in many countries locals unquestioningly pay the pizzo, tithe, la vacuna (the vaccine), lala salama (sleep peacefully) or whatever they call the local form of protection payment.

 But how can a foreign firm, news corporation or aid organisation negotiate a protection contract with an armed group – especially one that may be in conflict with the host government?

 What would be the damage in terms of a company’s reputation should such a deal come to light?
-Moreover, who will hold the protector to account if they take your money and then kidnap your staff anyway?
+Moreover, who will hold the protector accountable if they take your money and then kidnap your staff anyway?

 Anja Shortland is the author of “Kidnap: Inside the Ransom Business”

-This article was originally published on Vision of Humanity in September 2019.
+Vision of Humanity originally published this article in September 2019.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of Vision of Humanity.